atoms18/SpreadJSON/README.md

 (It helps you a lot if you have Apps Script project and want to migrate to Node.js to run faster and wherever you want!)

 Caution: This project still not complete.
-There's a lot of features to add to make it more general and easier to use.
+There's a lot of features to add to make it more general and easy to use.

 > This script use 3 dependencies which is `SheetJS` `fs` and `rwlock`.<br>
 > Rwlock was used to implement an easy version of solution due to race condition problem.